Marietta Shaginyan: Personality

 There is a scathing portrayal of Shaginyan in the memoirs of Nadezhda Mandelstam.
 She alleged that in the 1920s, Shaginyan made a habit of kissing the hand of Anna Akhmatova whenever they met.
 "This always put Akhmatova in a frenzy, and at the mere sight of Shaginyan, she fled or dived into the nearest doorway."
 But after Akhmatova had been denounced by Stalin's culture chief Andrei Zhdanov in 1948, Shaginyan visited the provinces to explain that Akhmatova was "decadent."
 Mandelstam also claimed that Shaginyan - a "tiny wizened figure" and a "deaf old bore with her thoughts on Lenin and Goethe, and her discovery of a direct relationship between a miner's lamp, the useful activities of Faust, and the famous plan for electrification" - was unusual in that she made a "terrible fuss" if any suspected police spy came near her, when most soviet citizens simply put up with them, but Mandelstam suspected that she sometimes deliberately screamed at people whom she knew were not informers, to deter genuine spies.
 "Why am I always harping on this woman?"
 Mandelstam added, finally.
 "The point is that she was a typical figure of our times, and furthermore she blurted out things on which others were silent."

 Family

 Marietta's daughter Mireille Shaginian was a painter, who was married to Victor Tsigal, a Russian painter and sculptor.
 Their son Serega Tsigal is an artist in Moscow.
-His wife Lubov Polishuk was one of Russia's most famous actresses.
+His wife was Lyubov Polishchuk a Russian actress.
 Serega's daughter Marietta Tsigal followed her mother's steps into acting.
 She was named after her great grandmother.
 Marietta Shaginian has two great great grandchildren Anastasia Shaginian and her brother Andrei.